krober10nd/SeismicMesh/benchmarks/README.md

     * a comparison in mesh creation speed in terms of wall-clock time and throughput.
     * a comparison in cell quality.
-    * a comparison of dihedral angle distributions.
+    * (for 3D) a comparison of minimum dihedral angle.

 where cell quality is defined as d * circumcircle_radius / incircle_radius (where d is 2 for triangles and 3 for tetrahedra).
 The value is between 0 and 1, where 1 is a perfectly symmetrical simplex.